About Me

 bojagi and traditional Korean handicrafts, based in Zurich.

-Her hand-sewn works are rooted in traditional Korean techniques and are characterized by a delicate and lyrical sense of color, inspired by her international background and inner emotions.
+Her hand-sewn work is rooted in traditional Korean techniques and is characterized by a delicate and lyrical sense of color, inspired by her international background and inner emotions.
 This artistic style accentuates the translucent grace of one layered bojagi.
-Developing her own techniques, she also explores contemporary styles, integrating curves and framed works into her practice.
-She exhibits her works internationally, frequently sharing her craft through workshops at museums, schools, and quilt shows for adults and children.
+Besides traditional works, she also develops her own techniques, and explores contemporary styles, integrating curves and framed works into her practice.
+She exhibits her works internationally, frequently sharing her craft through workshops, ranging from basic to advanced, at museums, schools, and quilt shows for adults and children.

 → see her artworks, events, and products.